 Originally marketed in the 19th century as a safe alternative to toxic materials found in kitchen products, it seems as if we have come full circle.

-Vintage pieces can be found at Urban Country Decor and are very affordable.
+Enamelware Vintage pieces can be found and are very affordable.
 Of course, there are types of enamelware that are rare or in high demand that are quite expensive.
 Even chipped or partially-rusted vintage pieces can be attractive for those who like a rustic country look, though damaged goods are not advised for cooking or eating purposes.
 Fortunately, there are many new enameled kitchen products on the market today that are safe and useful.